jaytality/watchtower/README.md

 ----

-This started as a personal project designed to provide oversight on all the servers and resources I own, operate and manage.
+The started as a personal project designed to provide oversight on all the servers and resources I own, operate and manage.

 Primary goals are: